-Blogging can be a wonderful thing.
-It gives a person the opportunity to express themselves and share their opinions; it can open the door to a network of people with similar passions and interests; and it’s a great way to learn from others and refine your writing skills.
+Blogging can be wonderful.
+It gives a person the opportunity to express themselves and share their opinions; opens the door to a network of people with similar interests; and is a great way to learn from others and refine your writing skills.
 No wonder it’s estimated that more than two-million posts are published every day on over 156 million public blogs.

 But on the other hand – and putting it quite bluntly – it can also be a pain in the butt.
 Having to come up with ideas for new articles on a regular basis; finding enough time to properly read the posts created by the bloggers around you; trying to keep up with numerous conversations on social media.
 Fitting all that in while dealing with family, work and other commitments can be exhausting.

 So what motivates us to keep blogging?
 That’s the question posed by TWOTALL4UFOOL as part of his Liebster Award nomination earlier this month and it’s to him this post is dedicated.
 What is it that inspires us to keep writing when we have so many other responsibilities in our adult lives and just want to crash out in front of trashy television on the sofa?

 Ultimately, I blog because I enjoy it.
 This was something mentioned by Retro Redress when I asked the question on Twitter: “A huge backlog of games to write about.
 Truthfully, it’s fun to discuss games and opinions with people.”
 There have been times I’ve felt like leaving the blogosphere but something always manages to pull me back, whether it’s a new release which motivates a post or a few words of encouragement from a friend.